Molecular and Cellular Concepts and Applications

 FIR is directed by Mario Ascoli (The University of Iowa) and is divided into three 2-week sections.
 Each section consists of lectures, discussions, informal seminars, laboratory exercises, demonstrations and one on one tutorials.
-Section 1 is directed by Dan Bernard and covers signal transduction as well as transcriptional and post-transcriptional regulation of gene expression in the hypothalamic-pituitary-gonadal axis.
-Section 2 is directed by Rafael Fissore (The University of Massachusetts) and covers gametogenesis, fertilization, cloning and stem cells.
-Section 3 is directed by Larry Reynolds (North Dakota State University) and covers transgenic technology, development of the reproductive tract and implantation biology.
+Section 1 is directed by Dan Bernard (McGill University) and covers signal transduction as well as transcriptional regulation of gene expression in the hypothalamic-pituitary-gonadal axis.
+Section 2 is directed by Carmen Williams (National Institute of Environmental Health Sciences) and covers stem cells, gametogenesis, fertilization, and preimplantation embryo development.
+Section 3 is directed by Barry Hinton (University of Virginia) and focuses on the examination of the developing and adult male and female reproductive tracts under normal and pathological conditions.
 FIR closes with a 2-day Symposium that features research presentations from the current class and selected FIRbees from previous years, along with additional distinguished guest speakers.

 FIR Faculty and FIRBees are free from other responsibilities found at home institutions, enabling full immersion in the FIR experience.
 Participants’ only responsibilities are to teach and learn.
 These unique characteristics of FIR, coupled with the rich scientific atmosphere of the MBL, provide an informal and relaxed setting to complement our intense lecture and laboratory program.